kenjibailly/mindglowing_finance/readme.md

 Mind Glowing Finance is a CRM platform created for small businesses / freelancers.

+> [!NOTE]
-❗🚧 The platform is currently in development and is not finished.
+> ❗🚧 The platform is currently in development and is not finished.

 # 💾 ${\textsf{\color{lightgreen}Installation}}$